 King Ulászló promoted Beriszló to the Chief Comes of Dubica and the leader of Vrána.
 However, the Ottoman attacks did not stop, the next year they made a new but unsuccessful attempt to conquer Knin.
 Upon hearing the news of the victory, Pope Leo X sent him more gunpowder, firearms, food, and money (7,000 gold ducats).

 Seven more years of his heroic fight

-In 1514, his troops relieved the besieged castle of Knin.
-Duke Beriszló was able to get even more aid from the Pope.
-Moreover, he managed to make Venice support his fight.
+In 1514 his troops relieved the besieged castle of Knin.
+Duke Beriszló was able to get even more help from the Pope.
+He also managed to get Venice to support his struggle.
 By this time, Venice had experienced the Ottoman threat in earnest.
-Szabatkay Mihály, the Hungarian chronicler called Beriszlói an “angry Duke-priest” in his song.
-He deserved this name, as he led his men to victory again in 1517.
+Szabatkay Mihály, the Hungarian chronicler, called Beriszlói an “angry duke-priest” in his song.
+He deserved this name because he led his men to victory again in 1517.

 Together with Zrínyi (Zrinski), he drove the Bosnian Pasha Mustapha from the walls of Jajca Castle.
 A year later he managed to defend the castle again.
 It was also in 1518 that he invaded Bosnia, but this campaign did not bring much success.
 However, he was able to defend Skardona (Skardin), which served as an important passage to the sea.